 Rationale & Background Information

-- Virtually all drivers are impaired with regard to driving performance at .05 BAC.
-Laboratory and test track research shows that the vast majority of drivers, even experienced drinkers who typically reach BACs of .15 or greater, are impaired at .05 BAC and higher with regard to critical driving tasks.
-There are significant decrements in performance in areas such as braking, steering, lane changing, judgment and divided attention at .05 BAC.
-Some studies report that performance decrements in some of these tasks are as high as 30%-50% at .05 BAC (Ferrara et al., 1994; Howat et al., 1991; Moskowitz et al., 2000; Moskowitz & Fiorentino, 2000).
+- Virtually all drivers are impaired at 0.05 g/dL BAC.
+Laboratory and test track research shows that most drivers, even those who frequently reach BACs of 0.15 g/dL or greater, are impaired at 0.05 g/dL BAC and higher regarding critical driving tasks.
+There are significant decrements in performance in areas such as braking, steering, lane changing, judgment, and divided attention at 0.05 g/dL BAC.
+Some studies report that decrements in driving performance in some of these tasks are as high as 30%-50% at 0.05 g/dL BAC compared to the same subjects at 0.00 g/dL BAC.

-- Lowering the illegal per se limit to .05 BAC is a proven effective countermeasure which has reduced alcohol-related traffic fatalities in several countries, most notably, Australia.
-While studies in Europe and Australia each use a different methodology to evaluate these effects, the evidence is consistent and persuasive that fatal and injury crashes involving drinking drivers decrease on the order of at least 5% – 8% and up to 18% after a country lowers their illegal BAC limit from .08 to .05 BAC (Brooks & Zaal, 1993; Homel, 1994; Nagata et al., 2008).
-A meta-analysis of international studies on lowering the BAC limit in general found a 5.0 percent decline in non-fatal alcohol-related crashes, a 9.2 percent decline in fatal alcohol-related crashes from lowering the BAC from .10 to .08, and an 11.1 percent decline in fatal alcohol-related crashes from lowering the BAC to .05 or lower.
-The study estimated that 1,790 lives would be saved each year if all states in the United States adopted a .05 BAC limit (Fell & Scherer, 2017 in press).
+- Lowering the BAC limit to 0.05 g/dL is a proven effective countermeasure.Alcohol-related traffic fatalities have been significantly reduced in several countries when the limit has been reduced to 0.05 g/dL BAC.
+While studies in European nations, Japan, and Australia each use a different methodology to evaluate these effects, the evidence is consistent and persuasive that crashes involving drinking drivers decrease at least 5% (and up to 18%) after a country lowers their illegal BAC limit from 0.08 g/dL to 0.05 g/dL BAC.
+A meta-analysis of international studies on lowering the BAC limit found a 5% decline in non-fatal alcohol-related crashes, a 9% decline in fatal alcohol-related crashes from lowering the BAC from 0.10 g/dL to 0.08 g/dL, and an 11% decline in fatal alcohol-related crashes from lowering the BAC to 0.05 g/dL or lower.
+The study estimated that 1,790 lives would be saved each year if all states in the United States adopted a 0.05 g/dL BAC limit.

 Arnold, LS and Tefft, BC (2016).
 Driving Under the Influence of Alcohol and Marijuana: Beliefs and Behaviors, United States, 2013-2015.
 AAA Foundation for Traffic Safety, Washington, DC, May 2016, 1-19.